Workshops for Writers

 We’re going back to basics here, understanding that the learning of craft is a spiral path.
 We will engage questions like: What is a poem?
 How do we know when something is a poem?
 What is the line and how does it work?
 What are sound and music in poetry, and how do they work?
 What is form in poetry, and how does it work?
 And more!
 Get ready to read craft/criticism books and poetry books, draft new poems, and revise these poems.

 In preparation for the Sep-Dec meetings, we’ll read one craft book and one collection each month to discuss in class, plus complete two poem or very short prose/hybrid drafts—Kate will provide an exercise plus a simple prompt each month to respond to.
 We will simply share these drafts and celebrate them (no feedback) in those monthly sessions.
 In the period from the Dec meeting to the Feb meeting (we are skipping Jan due to holiday weekend), we will read another craft book and collection, and complete another two drafts, *and* revise our ten class drafts as best we can (using resources Kate will provide) for submission at the Feb meeting for class critique.
 We’ll critique half the packets in March and the other half in April.
 In May, at our final meeting, we’ll present three pages of our current revisions in class for on-the-spot feedback and celebration.
 You’ll enjoy email support from Kate and class through the weeks between meetings, and we’ll all share submission opportunities and address submission questions as they come up.
+Plus, receive final copy edits on your poems after the class ends, so they will be ready to submit to literary journals!

 What We’ll Be Reading: The book list is still developing, and here’s what’s on it for sure thus far: The Sounds of Poetry, Robert Pinsky (FSG); The Art of the Poetic Line, James Longenbach (Graywolf); A Little Book on Form, Robert Hass (Ecco).
 We’ll discuss all books in class.